Categories: Lease Accounting

 Here’s a great tip: creating a role for lease abstractors can be extremely useful.
 You can allow abstractors (who may be outside contractors or service providers) with the ability to create pending records but not to change live data.
 Then someone with a higher security level can review and validate the data before making it active.
 Doing that enhances your data integrity with another layer of authentication.

 Individual level controls.
 While group permissions save you time, you also need the flexibility to control certain rights at an individual level.
-Look for the ability to can add or remove specific rights as needed from users assigned to groups.
+Look for the ability to add or remove specific rights as needed from users assigned to groups.

 Data security validation for Visual Lease